TritonDataCenter/rfd/rfd/0119/README.md

 - MAC addresses aren't guaranteed to be unique across datacenters, so we can't rely on the MAC address of the destination host to map 1-to-1 to an underlay IP.
+- Destination subnets are not guaranteed to be unique to a datacenter.
+(For example, each user has a `My-Fabric-Network` in each datacenter in a region today, each one using the 192.168.128.0/22 subnet.)

 To get around these, we will use a special MAC address to determine whether we need to inspect the destination IP address (which we can then use to find the